settermjd/markdown-to-google-docs-converter/README.md

 ![A screenshot of the application's default route, loaded in Firefox.](./docs/images/screenshots/default-route.png)

 Choose a Markdown file from your local filesystem to upload, and submit the form.
+If the Markdown file contains images, the images source must point to a publicly available image on the internet, or you need to upload a compressed archive containing the Markdown file and the images.

 A few moments later, you should receive an ODT version of the Markdown file as a download.

 ### How to generate a new ODT data file